zentralopensource/zentral/docs/apps/monolith.md

 ### Local repository with osquery optional enrollment

 The Munki repository is on the same server as Zentral.
 Only osquery is proposed for enrollment.
-The Munki enrollment is always enabled. `munkitools_core` and `osquery` are present in your repository.
+The Munki enrollment is always enabled. `munkitools_core` and `osquery` must be present in your repository.

 ```json
 {